skavanagh/victims-plugin-nexus/README.md

 About
 -----
-Nexus plugin to prevent distributing vulnerable artifacts
+Nexus plugin to prevent distribution of vulnerable artifacts

 Prerequisites
 -------------